-I was particularly drawn to Knowles and his theory of andragogy because my nursing education began when I was seventeen-years old I noticed that as I matured, my learning style and habits changed dramatically.
+I was particularly drawn to Knowles and his theory of andragogy because my nursing education began when I was 17-years old.
+I noticed that as I matured, my learning style and habits changed dramatically.

 The course was titled 'Scholarly Learning in Doctoral Education'.
 The first assignment required that all learners log on to, and complete, The VARK Questionnaire.

 The questionnaire's purpose is to assess how an adult best learns.
 I must admit, I experienced an immediate bias at the professor’s requirement that students take the time to complete a generic, publicly available survey.
 I was greatly mistaken!

 Upon completion of the survey I received my scores, which indicated that I am primarily a kinesthetic learner.
 Although I knew a great deal about adult learning theory, I had not even considered that learning style can greatly impact a person’s ability to learn or assimilate new information.

 Throughout the following week, my colleagues and I shared our scores within the course discussion forum and the Professor reminded each of us that competence in theory does not guarantee that you will be a successful educator.
 Nurse educators must adapt their teaching methods to meet every learner’s needs.

 Upon reviewing my own scores from the VARK it was clear to me that although I have some visual learning strength, my auditory learning abilities are almost nonexistent!
 It suddenly occurred to me that I have engaged in teaching patients, students, and family members for almost four decades and never had I asked them how they best learn!
 I wondered if many of my patients were aware of their learning style.
 This was yet another 'light-bulb' moment in my nursing career!